deNBI/cloud-user-docs/wiki/portal/project_overview.md

 * Prevent the starting of machines by non-administrator

+!!! note ""
+    Adding members to projects is now exclusively possible via invitation links.

-Members can be easily be added to the project.
-If desired users already have a de.NBI Cloud account, they can easily be added using the search function under "Add member".
-Otherwise you will find an invitation link in the same section, which can be sent to the desired persons.
-These persons must then register for an ELIXIR and a de.NBI Cloud account.
-As soon as the invited person has completed this process and applied for your project, the project administrators will be informed by mail.
-Adding the people to the project can then be confirmed or declined under "Member Applications".
+You'll find an invitation link within the "Add Members" Modal, which you can send to desired individuals.
+These individuals must then register for a LifeScienceAAI and a de.NBI Cloud account.
+Once the invited person has completed this process and applied for your project, the project administrators will be notified via email.
+Subsequently, you can confirm or decline the addition of these individuals to the project under "Member Applications".
 By default, only admins of a project see all project members.
 This option can be disabled and re-enabled by admins using the "Show/Hide Member Names" button (as seen below).
 If the option is enabled, this is also indicated by a "(hidden)" next to "Full Name" in the header of the member table.